shubhendu-ranadive/FPS-DS-SLAM/README.md

 This mode can be used when you have a good map of your working area.
 In this mode the Local Mapping and Loop Closing are deactivated.
 The system localizes the camera in the map (which is no longer updated), using relocalization if needed.

 # 9. Saving Map Points
 The map points are saved automatically to *MapPointsSave.xyz* file.
-This xan be converted to pcd or ply using *Point Cloud Library* [PCL](https://pointclouds.org/downloads/)
+This can be converted to pcd or ply using *Point Cloud Library* [PCL](https://pointclouds.org/downloads/)

 # Acknowledgement